 - Soup bone either from a ham, or I usually buy smoked ham hocks and use 2 - 3 depending on size

 - 1 fresh Anaheim chile thinly sliced

-- 2 T . herb mix recipe here
+- 2 tablespoons herb mix recipe link below in instructions

 - 1 large onion coarse chopped